Bnbingham/Projects/Car_Dealership/README.md

 # Car Dealership
-## Due Date: May 13th
 ### Description
 The Car Dealership app is a console-based application that facilitates the purchasing of cars.
 An employee can add cars to the lot and manage offers for those cars, while a customer can view the cars on the lot and make offers.
-### Purpose
-We want to see that you can meet deadlines and that you can code.
-You are expected to complete the following requirements and give a 5 minute presentation of your project to our QC team.
 ### Requirements
 Functionality should reflect the below user stories.
 Data is stored in a database.